I know it seems long, but my profile is really just the 1st few paragraphs. The rest is optional. :-)

 Pet peeves: bad grammar and typos...they make me cringe (this mostly applies to myself, but you too), people who have to be right all of the time, or who try to make you feel stupid, and stupid people.
 People who smoke weed.
 Marijuana IS a drug.
 If you like it, that's your prerogative, (and you might want to check YES for that drug question) but I'm not into it..

 I prefer tall guys, good sense of humor, intelligent, honest, trustworthy, emotionally available and mentally stable.
 Someone who is confident and has a good head on his shoulders.
-I love passion and ambition, but I'm also a very practical person.
+I kinda love tattoos.
+I only have one myself, but I don't mind if you have lots. love passion and ambition, but I'm also a very practical person.
 So I can appreciate and support creativity and dream chasing.

 I love to travel and have fun and want someone whom I can do these things with and it doesn't feel like a chore.
 Someone who can be equally fine with lounging on a beach or hiking up a pyramid.
 So, someone who is both adventurous and lazy.